Skip to content

 Back to Blog

-high severity June 19, 2026 · scope unconfirmed
+high severity June 19, 2026 · 3 min read Unverified claim — what this is

 Sparkle Pools Listed by qilin Ransomware Group

 On June 19, 2026, Sparkle Pools appeared on the leak site operated by the qilin ransomware group.
-The company’s internal files were exfiltrated during a ransomware attack, and the data is now publicly listed for anyone to download.
+The company’s internal files were allegedly exfiltrated during a ransomware attack, and the data is now publicly listed for anyone to download.

 Public reporting indicates that internal files were taken from Sparkle Pools and uploaded to the qilin leak portal.
 The listing carries a publication date of June 19, 2026.
 No confirmed total of affected individuals has been released, but the nature of the stolen material—internal documents—means employee records, customer information, and operational data are likely included.
-Ransomware.live tracked the post on the group’s onion site, confirming the incident matches qilin’s standard publication format.
+Ransomware.live tracked the post on the group’s onion site, claiming the incident matches qilin’s standard publication format.

 Internal files exfiltrated and June 19, 2026 are the two firm details currently available.
 The company has not issued a public statement detailing the exact volume or sensitivity of the records.